Do I Need to Go to Court If I’m In a Car Accident?

 Is There a Limit on the Amount of Damages Someone Can Receive for a Car Accident?

 In some states there is a limit to how much a victim can recover in pain and suffering damages.
 States that limit the amount of compensation that can be recovered have a damages cap law in place that limits the amount of non-economic, or pain and suffering/other damages that do not have a dollar amount affixed to them.
 This damages cap for non-monetary injuries prevents the amount of invalid or falsified claims that are made.
-A damages cap ensure that the justice system is fair and that the legal system is just and honest.
+A damages cap ensures that the justice system is fair and that the legal system is just and honest.

 Most states do not have a damages cap, but instead have rules placed on how can and cannot receive damages from an accident.
 Depending on the state’s negligence laws, one or both parties can recover damages from an accident.
 It can be confusing to understand what laws your state uses when awarding damages, so it is important to immediately talk to a car accident lawyer for more information about your state’s laws and how they apply to your case.